briantan050/TELUS_IoT_Getting_Started/README.md

 2. Once the job successfully starts, the job status changes from Stopped to Running.
 ![image](https://user-images.githubusercontent.com/53897474/158877111-13679f4e-dcfd-4b47-95d8-881ff0527b09.png)

-3. Start your sensor board and let it run until data packets have been sent.
+3. Start your sensor board and let it run until data payloads have been sent.
 You can keep track of this using the **Monitoring Payloads sent to Azure** section of this walkthrough.
-4. Navigating back to the **Query** section of the Stream Analytics Job, you will be able to see the incoming packets being received.
+4. Navigating back to the **Query** section of the Stream Analytics Job, you will be able to see the incoming payloads being received.
 ![image](https://user-images.githubusercontent.com/53897474/158877161-71d2e3b2-3c1e-46eb-9122-d0e87678cd36.png)

 ### Create a Power BI report